What is a Banshee? A Ghost, a Faerie or Something Else?

 What is a banshee, and should you be afraid if you hear or see one?
 Here’s what you need to know, and whether to worry about this legendary spirit.

 Banshees are unique in paranormal research.
-The following is from an article I wrote in 1999.

 When someone mentions a ghost, most of us think of cemeteries, haunted houses, and transparent figures draped in sheets.